- $60,756 (Class of 2017)

 - Los Angeles, CA

-The finance industry needs professionals who possess deep mathematical modelling skills and computational expertise.
-The Master of Financial Engineering (MFE) Program at UCLA Anderson School of Management meets those needs by merging mathematical and statistical tools with finance theory to equip our students for highly rewarding careers.
+The Master of Financial Engineering (MFE) Program at UCLA Anderson School of Management merges mathematical and statistical tools with finance theory to equip our students for highly rewarding careers in quantitative Finance.
 Graduates of the UCLA Anderson MFE Program apply these concepts to build models, solve problems and evaluate opportunities in areas such as risk management, asset management, derivatives trading, corporate finance and data analytics.

 As a fully-integrated part of the UCLA Anderson School of Management, the MFE Program is based on the business school paradigm of merging theory and principle with up-to the-minute business practice.
 The UCLA Anderson finance faculty is among the best in the world.
 Consistently top-rated, they are leaders in cutting edge financial engineering research, as well as the practical implementation of current theory.

-The full-time MFE Program begins in November and lasts for 13.5 months.
-The specialized curriculum integrates mathematical, statistical, and computer science tools with finance theory as applied in industry settings.
-The curriculum consists of 14 courses, a corporate sponsored Applied Finance Project and a summer internship.
+In 2017 UCLA Anderson revised and expanded the MFE curriculum.
+The full-time program will now begin in September and last for 15 months (up from 13 months in the previous year), with graduation in December of the following year.
+The newly revised and expanded curriculum integrates mathematical, statistical, and computer science tools with finance theory as applied in industry settings.
+The curriculum consists of 10 core courses, 4 electives (chosen out of 7 offerings), a corporate sponsored Applied Finance Project and a summer internship.

 MFE students have comparable levels of quantitative skills but varying professional and academic backgrounds.
 To see detailed class profiles, please click HERE.

-Through “Weekly Conversations on Finance”, on campus networking events, various workshops/seminars/panels, and a networking trip to Wall Street and San Francisco with the Career Services team, MFE students have an opportunity to foster relationships with professionals in the field.
+Through “Weekly Conversations on Finance”, on campus networking events, various workshops/seminars/panels, and a networking trip to Wall Street, San Francisco and Chicago with the Career Services team, MFE students have an opportunity to foster relationships with professionals in the field.

 The MFE Program has been very successful in placing its graduates in summer internships and full-time positions with prominent financial services firms.
 The Class of 2014 (43 students) was fully placed 5 months after graduation